-Riding home at approx 5:30pm heading west up Dandenong Rd, I had just turned onto the main road from the service lane, there were 2 cars and a bus approaching in the left most lane, but they were a fair distance back.
+Riding home at approx 5.30 pm heading west along Dandenong Rd, I had just turned onto the main road from the service lane, there were 2 cars and a bus approaching from behind in the left most lane, but they were a fair distance back.

-The two cars went past, although the second driver slowed right down and crawled past, the “Quinces” bus — Vic.
-DKA 119 — pulled in towards me as he went past, scraped along my pannier straps and as I through my right hand out, brushed along my knuckles.
-The driver was looking at me in the mirror and appeared to be either laughing or smirking.
+The two cars went past, although the second driver slowed right down and crawled past, the “Quinces” bus — Victorian registration ###-### — pulled in towards me as he went past, scraped along my pannier straps and as I threw my right hand out, brushed along my knuckles.

 I experiment.
 I play.
 I write and I take pictures.
 Some of the site is organised around topics, other parts are organized by date, then there’s always the cross-references between them.